Molly's Hot Springs Idaho Wild Hot Spring Soaking

 Molly's Hot Springs Camping & Lodging

-Shoreline Campground is the closest developed camping spot, 3 miles from Molly's Hot Springs.
-There are also multiple other campgrounds all over the Boise National Forest.
+Shoreline Campground is the closest developed campground, located about 3 miles from Molly's Hot Springs.
+Many other campgrounds are spread throughout the Boise National Forest.

-If you are looking for more comfortable accommodations, you can book a hotel in the town of Cascade.
+For more comfortable accommodations, hotels are available in the town of Cascade.

 Lodging in Cascade